HBRS-SDP/pybullet_ros/README.md

 A modified version of the R2D2 model which is more bottom heavy will be used for this allowing the robot to move faster without toppling

+For this to work you may have to install the following

+sudo apt-get install ros-noetic-turtlebot3-msgs sudo apt-get install ros-noetic-turtlebot3 sudo apt-get install ros-noetic-openslam-gmapping

 Steps to run a demo gmapping